 Lay a bed of lovage in the bottom of a large baking pan.
 Tuck a lemon slice and lovage leaves under the skin of the chicken thighs.
 Place the thighs in the pan.
 Sprinkle with salt and pepper and drizzle with olive oil.
 Throw some chopped onion and carrots in around the chicken.

-Bake, covered, for half an hour, and then uncovered for another half hour, or until the skin of the chicken is crisp.
+Bake, covered, for 30 minutes, and then uncovered for another 30 minutes, or until the skin of the chicken is crisp.